Thank you for showing an interest in the Music Society’s bursary scheme. It is vital that you read all of this information before applying.

 A teacher will be found in collaboration with The Music Society Committee and a designated impartial advisor from the Music Department staff team.
 The award will be paid directly to the teacher upon invoice.
 The arrangement of lessons will be the responsibility of the award holder and teacher.

-The award holder will be expected to give a lunchtime concert in their third and final term of holding the bursary, with the support of The Music Society Committee.
+The award holder will be expected to give a lunchtime concert in their final term of holding the bursary, with the support of The Music Society Committee.

 Both undergraduate and postgraduate students are welcome and encouraged to apply.